Staacks/blender-plugins/README.md

 More will be added whenever I have an interesting idea and the time and skill to implement it.
 Do not expect those plugins to be polished and well-maintained - they are just for fun and often for a specific one-time purpose.
 Still, feel free to leave issues if you encounter problems or (even better) pull-requests fixing them.

-All plugins in this repository are published under the GNU GPL 3.0 licence.
+All plugins in this repository are published under the GNU GPL 3.0 license.

 <a href="https://www.buymeacoffee.com/there.oughta.be" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-blue.png" alt="Buy Me A Coffee" height="47" width="174" ></a>